Who needs a guarantor?

 If you are using the Application for an Australian Passport Overseas form (PC8) you must provide a guarantor.
 Your guarantor must complete Section 11 of the application form.
 He/she must also endorse the back of one photo by writing "This is a true photo of [your full name]" and signing underneath.
 A guarantor is not optional.

-General guarantor criteria
+General guarantor criteria - for PC8 clients only

 You should ensure that your guarantor: